ilshatG/urlShortener/README.md

 - Usage Statistics (API).

 The service has two parts: configuration and user.

 1.1.
 Configuration part

 The configuration part is invoked using REST calls with JSON payload and is used for:

 a) Opening of accounts;
 b) Registration of URLs in the 'Shortener' service;
 c) Displaying stats.

 1.2.
 Redirecting

-Redirecting the client on the configured address with the configured http status.
+Redirectes the client on the configured address with the configured http status.